 Figure 1: Geographic locations of the genotyped population samples of Harmonia axyridis.

-In the central world map, the green and red areas roughly correspond to the native and invasive distribution of the species, respectively.
+Note: In the central world map, the green and red areas roughly correspond to the native and invasive distribution of the species, respectively.
 Samples with code names in blue correspond to the “reference” population source sample set (see Table 2) previously used in the ABC analyses processed by Lombaert et al. (2011).
 More details about each population samples can be found in Table S1.

 Figure 2: Graphic representation of four ABC scenarios among the 28 compared to infer the prime origin of the Western European target population cluster.